SaschaC/datasciencecoursera/Getting and cleaning data/Week 3/CodeBook.md

 activityName

-&nbspFactor indicating activity during measurement
+Factor indicating activity during measurement

 activityNumber

-&nbspNumeric vector indicating a unique number for each activity name
+Numeric vector indicating a unique number for each activity name

 value

-&nbspNumeric vector containing the average of each variable for each subject and activity
+Numeric vector containing the average of each variable for each subject and activity

 ###Data cleaning process